lb3/CLIP-PyL/README.md

 The -q parameter takes a file path to a bed file that lists the set of genomic intervals to be queried and graphed.
 In other words, this bed file specifies the genomics intervals where the graphics will be calculated.
 Each genomic interval listed will produce one page in the output pdf file.
 Multiple coverage plots will be generated on each page.

-Here is a usage example that utilizes the sample data files.
+Here is an example that utilizes the sample data files:

     #!/bin/bash
     BAM_FILE_DIR="clippyl/sample_data/HITS-CLIP_SLBP_histone_mRNA_01/bwa_samse_hg19"